 Mary Evans, Nurse, Edmonton Military Hospital.
 Mary was born near Meidrim in 1888, the daughter of John and Elizabeth Evans (nee Reynolds).
 The family later moved to Derwen House, Priory Street, Carmarthen.
 She had worked as a Nurse at Edmonton Military Hospital, which was a Special Military Surgical Hospital, specialising in orthopaedics, for over eighteen months.
 Sadly Mary became one of four nurses at the Hospital to die of influenza within just four days of each other just after the end of the war, with Mary dying on 15 October 1918, aged 28.
 She was buried with full military honours at Abergwili Churchyard.
 On 6 July 1921 a Memorial was erected in the memory of the nurses, at the Chapel of the then renamed North Middlesex Hospital.

 Herbert James Jones, Sapper, 96505, Royal Engineers.
-Herbert was the son of John and Harriet Jones, of Llanarthney.
-Prior to the war, he resided with his wife Edith F. Jones, at Eiros Cottage near Llandebie, where he worked as a miner.
-Herbert enlisted in London into the 171st Tunnelling Company, Royal Engineers.
-Upon arriving in France, the Company were sent to the Hill 70 and the Bluff area near Ypres, where they began one of the most terrifying campaigns of the Great War, the war underground.
+Herbert was born in 1884, the son of John Jones and Harriet Jones (nee Davies), of Llanarthney.
+The family then moved to 37, High Street, Abergwili several years prior to the war, and Herbert married Edith Florence Stork there in 1909.
+The couple then moved to Eiros Cottage near Llandebie, where Herbert worked as a miner, then moved again to Edith’s native London and settled at Murray Arms, 81, Paul’s Road, Camden Town, London.
+Herbert enlisted in London into the Royal Engineers and due to his mining experience, was posted to the 171st Tunnelling Company, Royal Engineers.
+The Company had been formed between February and March 1915 from a small number of specially enlisted miners, with troops selected from the Monmouthshire Siege Company of Royal Engineers and as a result comprised of a large number of miners from South Wales.
+The Company then moved to the Ypres Salient, under the command of the Second Army and was first employed in March 1915 in the Hill 70 and the Bluff area near Ypres, where it began one of the most terrifying campaigns of the Great War, the war underground.
 The tunnellers dug a network of dugouts, subways and mines around the Ypres Salient, and the men manning the trenches above grew to fear the sound of digging beneath their feet, after the explosion of several mines in the sector.
-Herbert was Killed in Action at Ypres, aged 31, on 2 June 1915, quite possibly underground whilst working on a mine.
-He is remembered on the Menin Gate Memorial at Ypres.
+On 2 June 1915, Herbert was at work underground in the Hill 60 Sector, when the Germans blew a camouflet, a small mine designed to collapse galleries.
+One man of Herbert’s Company became trapped, so Herbert and some other Sappers attempted a rescue.
+Herbert died underground that day as a result of lack of oxygen.
+The 31-year-old has no known grave and is commemorated on the Menin Gate Memorial at Ypres.

 Joe Anthony Francis Parkinson, Lieutenant, Dorsetshire Regiment.
-Joe was born at Castell Pigyn, Abergwili on 28 February 1888, the Son of Thomas and Ada Blanche Parkinson.
-Thomas was J. P. for Carmarthenshire.
-The family later resided at Newent Court, Newent, Glos.
+Joe was born on 28 February 1888, the son of Thomas Parkinson and Ada Blanche Parkinson (nee Beresford), of Castell Pigyn, Abergwili.
+His father Thomas was J. P. for Carmarthenshire.
+The family later resided at Newent Court, Newent, Gloucestershire.
 Joe was educated at Rossall from 1901 to 1905, and joined the Dorsetshire Regiment from the Special Reserve in 1910, becoming Lieutenant in March 1912.
-At the outbreak of the Great War, Joe moved to France with the 1st Battalion, Dorsetshire regiment, which was attached to 15 Brigade, 5th Division.
+At the outbreak of the Great War, Joe moved to France with the 1st Battalion, Dorsetshire Regiment, which was attached to 15 Brigade, 5th Division.
 The Division had landed at Havre on 15 August 1914, and fought at the Battle of Mons, and during the retreat south, fighting at Le Cateau, then down to the Marne where the German attack was halted.
-They took part in the advance to the Aisne, before moving to Flanders, where they fought at the Battle of La Bassée, then at Messines in October 1914.
+The Division then took part in the advance to the Aisne, before moving to Flanders, where it fought at the Battle of La Bassée, and saw further fighting at Messines in October 1914.
 Joe was killed when the Dorsets trenches came under heavy German artillery fire on 13 October 1914, and he was struck by shrapnel.
-He was 26 years old.
-Joe has no known grave, and is commemorated on the Le Touret Memorial, Richebourg L’Avoue, France.
+The 26-year-old has no known grave, and is commemorated on the Le Touret Memorial, Richebourg L’Avoue, France.
 His elder brother was Lieutenant-Colonel Thomas William Parkinson, the Commanding Officer of the Carmarthen Pals battalion.
-Joe is not commemorated anywhere in Carmarthenshire.
+Joe does not appear to be commemorated anywhere in Carmarthenshire.

 John Clarke Phillips, Private, 790, Australian Imperial Force.
-John was born at Abergwili in 1874, the son of David Benjamin Phillips and Harriet Phillips and was baptised at Abergwili on 26 April that year.
-He emigrated to Australia with his wife, Hannah Maria Phillips, and their two children prior to the war, and the family lived at Stanley Terrace, Leabrook, South Australia, where John worked as a Tram Inspector.
+John was born at Abergwili in 1874, the son of David Benjamin Phillips and Harriet Phillips (nee Llewellyn).
+He was baptised at Abergwili on 26 April that year.
+He married Hannah Maria John at St. Mary’s Church, Swansea on 12 October 1899 and the couple emigrated to Australia with their two young daughters in September 1913.
+The family then settled at Stanley Terrace, Leabrook, South Australia, where John worked as a Tram Inspector.
 John enlisted at Adelaide on 17 February 1916 into the 43rd Battalion, Australian Infantry.
 He embarked at Adelaide on 9 June 1916 aboard HMAT Afric, and disembarked at Marseilles on 20 July 1916.
 The battalion then moved to Britain for further training, before moving to the Western Front early in December 1916, joining the 11th Brigade, 3rd Australian Division.
 The Division moved to Bailleul by 25 November 1916, then to the Armentieres Sector, where it began its routine of trench warfare.
 John was killed here by a German bombardment on 26 January 1917.
 He was 45 years old, and is buried at Cite Bonjean Military Cemetery, Armentieres, France.
 John is not commemorated locally.

 W. M. Rees, Private, Australian Forces.
 The War Memorial at Abergwili shows that Private Rees died during August 1917.
 At present no records can be found of him, as no man of that name served with the AIF.